-The underfloor heating manifold is the centre of an underfloor heating (UFH) system, controlling the flow of warm water to the UFH pipework.
-Careful consideration is needed to ensure you not only choose the right manifold for your system, but also to make sure it is installed in the right place.
+An underfloor heating manifold is the heart of any underfloor heating system.
+It controls the flow of warm water to the pipework under your floor and as such, it is essential to not only choose the right manifold for your set up but to also ensure that it is installed in the right place.

 What is an Underfloor Heating Manifold?